-EDUC490: Teaching English as a Second Language and
+EDUC490: Teaching English as a Second Language and Assessing Language Competency (3 cr hrs)

-Assessing Language Competency(3 cr hrs) This course provides the foundation for second language instruction by examining a broad range of methodologies to provide academic experience for English language learners.
+This course provides the foundation for second language instruction by examining a broad range of methodologies to provide academic experiences for English Language Learners.
 (SIOP model included.)
 Application of these "best practice" concepts will be used to plan, implement, and evaluate instruction for ESOL students.
 An opportunity to volunteer with ESOL students for 8 hours during the course will be included.